As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 We cannot recommend it enough when you need to go into the depths of the Earth!

-Treasure hunting with a metal detector can be loads of fun, especially with the best metal detector for your situation.
+Treasure hunting with a metal detector can be loads of fun, especially with the best detector for your situation.